 Joe-Pye weeds (Eutrochium spp.) are early fall blooming wildflowers that colonize roadside ditches in sunny, moist sites.
-These native perennial plants grow to 4 – 6 feet tall and bloom along with goldenrods (Solidago spp.), ironweeds (Veronica fasciculata), and our native grasses to make a beautiful autumn display.
+These native perennial plants grow to 4 – 6 feet tall and bloom along with goldenrods (Solidago spp.), ironweeds (Vernonia fasciculata), and our native grasses to make a beautiful autumn display.
 The flowers are mildly fragrant and very attractive to butterflies and other beneficial insects.

 Joe-Pye weed was originally classified in the genus Eupatorium but was recently (2000) placed into the genus Eutrochium.
 Five species of Eutrochium naturally occur in the Southeast, and all are referred to as Joe-Pye weeds: